Want to have local village experience in Kumao region in Uttarakhand, and see real Kumaoni culture? Visit Naikana village, near Jageshwar Dham.

 What To Expect From Village Naikana

-During my two-day stay, for one day, I trekked to the famous Jageshwar Temple, located at only 20-minute walk from Kot Naikana.
-If you don’t know, Jageshwar Dham is a 16th-century temple located in Kumaon region in Uttarakhand.
+During my two-day stay, one day, I trekked to the famous Jageshwar Temple, located only a 20-minute walk from Kot Naikana.
+If you don’t know, Jageshwar Dham is a 16th-century temple located in the Kumaon region in Uttarakhand.
 It is possible to trek and plan a one-day trip to the temple from Kot Naikana.

 After the trek, I went to a local family house for the authentic Kumaoni Lunch. the menu included Bhang ki Chutney, lentils, Kandali Saag, rice, Kumaoni Raita and Mandua ki Roti (made from a cereal called Mandua) — one massive feast that completed my urge to eat a 100% true Kumaon food.

 In just two days, I spent a fair share of my time exploring the village life and the hardships of the locals — from collecting firewood to walking long distances to go to school.
 All in all was an experience to topple my notion of India’s rural-urban divide.